 Exceptions to the application of the QCA Code

-The following table summarizes the areas in which the Board considers that the group does not fully comply, or may be perceived as not fully complying, with the QCA Code.
+The following table summarises the specific areas within two of the principles where the Board considers that the Group does not fully comply, or may be perceived as not fully complying, with the QCA Code.

-Mr J Lythall is not considered independent due to the fact that prior to 1st April 2016 he acted in the capacity of CEO.
-In addition, he currently holds share options which were issued at the time that he was CEO but which vest in the year ending 31 March 2019.
-Consequently, Mr Lythall is subject to a requirement to retire and offer himself for re-election on an annual basis, rather than on the basis of the general rotation of one-third of the board annually.
+J Lythall is not considered independent due to the fact that prior to 1 April 2016 he acted in the capacity of Chief Executive Officer.
+Consequently he is subject to a requirement to retire and offer himself for re-election on an annual basis, rather than on the basis of the general rotation of one-third of the Board annually.

-Both Mr J Lythall and Mr R McDowell were re-elected at the Company's AGM held on 23 August 2018.
+J Lythall was re-elected at the Company's AGM held on 23 August 2018.

 Principle 1 - Establish a strategy and business model which promote long-term value for shareholders